Bingham Pond, Highest Elevation Pond in Connecticut

 Fortunately for you, you can see the pond from the car – which is the only way you should see it.
 I didn’t feel it important to get to the waterline; even though the surrounding bog was probably as dry as it ever gets, and we found a deer trail that was fairly passable, I didn’t want to disturb the fragile ecosystem just to ultimately get my feet sucked into the black morass and possibly lose a shoe.

 The 418 acres include Bald Peak (just to the east) and Bingham Pond and the extensive wetlands related to the pond.
 14 plant species found on the state’s list of endangered or threatened species, or species of special concern, are found around the pond.

 In fact, someone from the Nature Conservancy said back in ’94, “It’s really very special, most people can’t get in there, because it’s very boggy.”
 I can confirm that.

 I suppose you can hike down from the Appalachian Trail side via bushwhack, though I’ve no idea why you’d want to do that.
 Really, it’s just a pond people.

-Wait, what?
-There is a compelling reason for me and Scott to have gingerly plucked our way down through the dense brush and sketchy footing: the aforementioned Bingham Bog surrounding Bingham Pond is one of Connecticut’s 8 National Natural Landmarks!
+I mean… there is a compelling reason for me and Scott to have gingerly plucked our way down through the dense brush and sketchy footing: the aforementioned Bingham Bog surrounding Bingham Pond is one of Connecticut’s 8 National Natural Landmarks!